andrew/ultimate-awesome/README.md

 - [awesome-eventstorming](https://github.com/mariuszgil/awesome-eventstorming) - Awesome EventStorming.
 - [vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
 A collaborative project.
 - [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
+- [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
 - [guides](https://github.com/NARKOZ/guides) - Design and development guides.
-- [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
 - [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.
 - [awesome-opengl](https://github.com/eug/awesome-opengl) - A curated list of awesome OpenGL libraries, debuggers and resources.
 - [Awesome-AutoDL](https://github.com/D-X-Y/Awesome-AutoDL) - Automated Deep Learning: Neural Architecture Search Is Not the End (a curated list of AutoDL resources and an in-depth analysis).
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.
 - [frontend-development](https://github.com/codingknite/frontend-development) - A curated list of resources for Frontend  development.
+- [Awesome-Telegram-OSINT](https://github.com/ItIsMeCall911/Awesome-Telegram-OSINT) - 📚 A Curated List of Awesome Telegram OSINT Tools, Sites & Resources.
 - [awesome-autonomous-vehicles](https://github.com/manfreddiaz/awesome-autonomous-vehicles) - Curated List of Self-Driving Cars and Autonomous Vehicles Resources.
 - [awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project).
 - [Awesome-Graph-Neural-Networks](https://github.com/TrustAGI-Lab/Awesome-Graph-Neural-Networks) - Paper Lists for Graph Neural Networks.